 Inside a Boot Block

 Contains Code and Data

 jmp codepart

 OSName

 BIOS

 Parameter Block

 codepart:

 Boot Block executes at Booting time.

-- Door Diock executes at Dooting time.

 The above slide shows the location of BPB within the boot block.
 A jump instruction (near jump of 3 bytes size) is used to jump to the code part and skip the data part so that it is not interpreted as instructions by the processor.